Important Things You Should Know Before You Start To Trade Cryptocurrency

 Tip: Coinbase continuously expands its offerings, so check out the list of which cryptocurrencies Coinbase is planning on offering.

-Important notes for sending, storing, buying, and selling cryptocurrency at Coinbase:
+Sending, storing, buying, and selling cryptocurrency at Coinbase:

 First and Foremost: Make sure you use a strong password and use two-factor authentication.
 Also, make sure that you enable all of the security features that Coinbase offers.
 Coinbase and Coinbase Pro are insured, however, not against your account being hacked, just against something occurring on their website.